Q: “What is the age requirement to attend the Formal?”

 First, please know that the formal is structured in such a way that bringing a date is not necessary for having a fun evening full of partnered dancing.
 You will have multiple opportunities to ask a certain person to dance, even if he or she does not appear on your dance card.
 You and your friend may also request each other as your first seating choice without being registered as dates.

-That being said, Juniors and Seniors who are 16 years old at the time of registration are permitted to register with a date.
+That being said, students who will be 16 years old or older at the time of the event are permitted to register as dates.
 However, please remember that students with dates will still receive dance cards and are required to dance with all their assigned partners on the designated dances.
 Dates will be guaranteed to sit together at dinner and will be assigned more than one dance together on their dance card.
 They can also dance together for all free dances.
+Dating couples must also follow all the rules of the dance classes, which include the requirement to rotate partners frequently as directed by the instructor.
+You may not dance exclusively with your date at dance classes or at the Formal.

-Sophomores and Freshmen may NOT register as a date, even if they are asked by a Junior or Senior.
+Students younger than 16 as of the day of the event may NOT register as a date, even if they are asked by an older student.

-Parents are required during registration to give permission for their Junior or Senior student to attend as a date if he or she is under 18.
-Parents of both students must give their approval in order for a couple to be registered as a date.
+Parents are required during registration to give permission for their student to attend as a date if he or she is under 18.
+Parents of both students must give their approval in order for a couple to be attend as dates.
+Students who are 18 or 19 can register themselves.
+A student over 18 cannot register his or her date who is under 18.
+The parent must register the student under 18.